thomasjbradley/element-highlighter/README.md

 The `data-element-highlighter` attribute can contain one, or many, of these values:

 - `semantics` — Highlight all unique semantic tags
-- `semantics-numbers` — Highlight all unique semantic tags, but instead of showing the tag name, write a number
+- `semantics-numbers` — Highlight all semantic tags, but instead of the tag name, display a number
 - `semantics-divs` — Highlight only `<div>` tags
 - `grids` — Highlight important Gridifier boxes
 - `modules` — Highlight important Modulifier boxes